 - Worcestershire Sauce.
 Another key component in my quest to find the perfect balance of sweet, savory, and tangy.
 Worcestershire sauce is intensely savory and instantly adds a long-simmered flavor to the sauce.

 - Seasonings.
 Smoked paprika, dry mustard, garlic powder, salt, and black pepper results in a classic, balanced combination of flavors.
+While it’s optional, adding a dash of cayenne pepper gives just the right amount of heat.

 The Directions

-- Combine all the ingredients in a medium saucepan.
-Stir.
+- Stir.
+Combine all the ingredients in a medium saucepan.

-- Simmer the barbecue sauce for 10 to 15 minutes (cover the pot a little, it splatters).
+- Cook.
+Simmer the barbecue sauce for 10 to 15 minutes (cover the pot a little, it splatters).
 Stir.
 Taste.
 Adjust.
 Taste some more because SO GOOD.

-- SLATHER ON EVERYTHING.
+- Devour.
+SLATHER ON EVERYTHING and ENJOY!

 Recipe Variations

-- Homemade Spicy BBQ Sauce.
-The recipe, as written, is more spicy-sweet than truly spicy, so if you prefer a BBQ sauce with a serious kick, I’ve included the option to add some cayenne or even a tablespoon of hot sauce.
+- Spicy BBQ Sauce.
+The recipe, as written, is more spicy-sweet than truly spicy, so if you prefer a homemade BBQ sauce with a serious kick, I’ve included the option to add some cayenne or even a tablespoon of hot sauce.

 - Homemade Honey BBQ Sauce.
 Simply swap the maple syrup for the same amount of honey.
 (This version I especially like on Grilled Salmon in Foil.)